vlazzarini/opcode_compiler/examples/README.md

 - `opcode_compile_example_c++.csd`: a delay processor opcode in C++ using the CPOF API.
 - `jit_example.csd`: a simple c module call example.
 - `jit_example_c++.csd`: a simple c++ module call example using two separate JIT objects.
+- `oscil_example.csd`: a sinsuoidal oscillator example using a C++ class and the module call opcodes.
 - `opcode_class_example.csd`: simple examples using C++ opcode objects.
 - `delay_example.csd`: a delay processor using a C++ opcode object, which is based on the previous CPOF example.